astroq91/helios/README.md

 For Linux you need:

 * gcc13 and g++13.
 Other C++23 compatible compilers could also work, but haven't been tested.
 The compilation scripts would need to be updated as well.
-* clang, for PhysX library generation.
+* clang (version 18.1.3 tested), for PhysX library generation.

 ## Installation